 In 2013 Darrell left his career of nearly 19 years and Golden Spiral Media is now full-time job.
 Along with this move, Golden Spiral Media added new services.
 We now offer audio production, video production, podcast consulting, equipment recommendations and training, custom music production, artwork design, and website design.
 Check out our Production Services page for more info.

 About Our Team

-Owner, Co-Founder, Producer, Host of Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast
+Owner, Co-Founder, Host of The Stranger Things Podcast, Stuff I Learned Yesterday, Person of Interest Podcast, Gracepoint Podcast, Berserker Cast, We Have to Go Back, The Fringe Podcast, The Revolution Podcast, Almost Human Podcast

 Darrell married his wife Kari in 1999 and has been blessed with two beautiful, bright, and fun kids.
 In 2013 he left his career of 19 years to focus fully on Golden Spiral Media podcasts and clients.
-He serves as a part-time worship leader at his church.
 He has a Bachelor’s Degree in Information Technology which makes him a certified geek.
-His favorite TV show of all time is Lost and Fringe is a close second.
+His favorite TV show of all time is The Twilight Zone with Lost and Fringe rounding out the top three.
 In his free time he enjoys playing guitar, spending time with his family and writing up silly bios so he can refer to himself in the third person.

 Host of The Blacklist: Exposed and Beyond Westworld